 Guidance produced by the Scottish Government can be found here.

-As restrictions lift, many of us will be struggling with our feelings and emotions.
+As restrictions change, many of us will be struggling with our feelings and emotions.
 We might be feeling anxious about going out, meeting friends or getting back to work, or we might be getting angry and upset for no apparent reason.
 This is normal and there are some simple things that you can do to help.

 Talk about how you’re feeling and reach out if you need help.
 If you’re feeling stressed it can really help to talk to people.
 It’s also good to share positive things too.